obfuscatedgenerated/ollieos_node/README.md

 For best results, use a modern terminal with support for a variety of ANSI escape codes and Sixel graphics, such as Windows Terminal.

+You can also run `npm run start-no-clear` to disable the initial terminal clear, which may be useful for debugging.

 ## Node specific programs

 The following additional programs are provided by the wrapper and registered in the OS: